Pomerania Poland Travel Guide

 Poland uses the Polish Złoty (PLN, often abbreviated as zł) as its currency.

-Compare rates for a better deal.
+Compare rates for better value.

 Inform bank of travel plans.
 Choose PLN for charges.

-Visa/Mastercard common; Amex less so.
+Visa/Mastercard common; Amex to a lesser extent.

 Handy for small purchases or tipping.